-The 2003 Woodbury town plan identified traffic volumes on Route 14 in Woodbury had grown approximately 25-30% since the mid-1980's and that the 09152021 draft 2021 Woodbury Town Plan Page 34 of 70 road currently handles an average of about 2,700 vehicles a day.
+The 2003 Woodbury town plan identified traffic volumes on Route 14 in Woodbury had grown approximately 25-30% since the mid-1980's and that the road currently handles an average of about 2,700 vehicles a day.
 Based upon the Vermont Transportation Data Management System average traffic volumes have not increased as significantly and the trend flattened.
 Based upon local data from traffic counts, traffic has been increasing, especially the amount of construction trucks and tractor trailers, such as those hauling solid waste to the Coventry landfill.
-This type of traffic, along with increased traffic speeds, cause safety concerns, especially in the Center Village and along Woodbury Lake.
+This type of traffic, along with increased traffic speeds, cause safety concerns, especially in the Center Village and along Sabin Pond / Woodbury Lake.
 Enforcement coupled with other traffic calming solutions would be beneficial.